oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/04-microservice/datamesh4microservice.md

-# Data Mesh for Monolith to Microservices

-### Creating a VM for running microservices
+# Creating a VM for running microservices